 7. Know how to speak to your audience

-A successful ad will speak to the user, but not in a ‘buy now’ sense.
-A common misstep many brands are having to walk back now is talking in a “marketing voice.”
+Successful ad copy will speak to the user, but not in a “buy now” sense.
+A common misstep many brands, whether in the healthcare industry or not, are having to now walk back from is talking in a “marketing voice.”

-Google may penalize sites that suggest users need to buy a certain product or claim that someone needs to call a company immediately if they’re showing certain signs.
+Google may penalize sites that suggest users need to buy a certain product or urge people to call immediately if they’re showing certain signs.
 This, perhaps rightfully, forces marketers to think more like users.
-The result: brands with copy that includes actual facts — with the authority to back them up — are more likely to be the ones that see the most success.
+The result?
+Brands with ad copy that includes actual facts — with the authority to back them up — are more likely to be the ones that see the most success.

-Healthcare searches can potentially be a matter of life and death, but that doesn’t mean you should adopt a fear-based approach.
-Instead, consider things like question-based ad copy and even multimedia.
+Healthcare searches can sometimes be a matter of life and death, but that doesn’t mean you should adopt a fear-based approach.
+Instead, consider things like question-based ad copy and even multimedia for additional visual aid.

 8. Don’t forget about mobile

 We’ve said it before and we’ll say it again: not being mobile friendly can have serious adverse effects on your digital marketing program.
-Small Biz Trends reports that 60% of consumers interested in healthcare ads visit the company’s website, and 53% of searches come from smartphones.
+Small Biz Trends reports that 60% of consumers interested in healthcare ads visit the company’s website, and 53% of search queries come from smartphones.

-Yes, things like masks, hand-washing, and staying healthy are still top of mind for many of us.
-Because of that, getting proper, accurate health information to people is arguably more important than ever.
+Staying healthy remains top of mind for many of us.
+Because of that, getting proper, accurate health information to people is arguably more important now than ever before.

-There’s a huge opportunity for those in the industry when it comes to healthcare paid search.
+There’s a huge opportunity for those in the healthcare industry when it comes to medical PPC search.
 At its root, healthcare searches are about people and their families wanting to get well and stay well.
 It’s a topic that’s personal and important, no matter the demographic.

-Being concise and direct with your ad copy will do wonders to help you cut through the clutter — and competition.
-As long as you’re thorough, honest, and follow the proper guidelines, you can be sure your healthcare PPC is slated to succeed.
+Being concise and direct with your ad copy and healthcare marketing plan will do wonders to help you cut through the clutter — and competition.
+As long as you’re thorough, honest, and follow the proper guidelines, your healthcare PPC will be slated to succeed.